alowoa/solidity-practice/projects/project-2/readme.md

 # Testing the Voting project

-## About voting
+## About the project

 This `Voting.sol` contract correction has been imported.
 The only changes are:
 * the import definition
 * solidity version update from 0.8.13 to 0.8.20

-## Goal

-The goal is to implement testing with some attention to the returns (revert, event).
+This project implements testing using Hardhat as project setup, with Web3js, Truffle and test-helpers from openzeppelin.

-## Tooling
+## Quickstart

-The project uses of hardhat to manage the project.
-Testing is done with web3js and Truffle.
+### Requirements

+You should first initialize the project:

+    npm install

-## Running the tests
+### Running the tests

 Start a node from a secondary terminal:

-    npm run start:node

-To deploy the contract:

-    npm run migrate
+    npm run node

 Run the tests from your main terminal:

     npm run test

+You can run test coverage with:

+    npm run coverage

-## About the tests
+## Some details about the tests

-All tests are written into `test/Voting.truffle.test.js`.
+## About `test/Voting.truffle.test.js`

+This is the Voting contract test file.

-The "users" in our use cases are the owner, voters and unregistered voters.
+Within the test descriptions "users" in our use cases are the owner, voters and unregistered voters.

-The test cases represent check on the initial contract state and the main use cases grouped by state.
+The test cases validates the initial contract states.
+They are grouped by WorkflowStatus and follow the logical order.

-- Deployment
-- RegisteringVoters phase:
-- ProposalsRegistrationStarted status
-- ProposalsRegistrationEnded status
-- VotingSessionStarted status
-- VotingSessionEnded
-- VotesTallied
+Inner tests are mainly grouped by access (voter, owner, others).

+Methods linked to specific status are tested on each status (see usage of Voting.truffle.test.js: expectRevertOnBadWorkflowStatusChanges)

+## About `test/VotingTestUtils.js`

+As named, it contains some utilities:

+* a "mirror" object matching with the WorkflowStatus enum from the Voting contract to ease the tests
+* a `givenVoting(...)` to ease the testing context on most of the beforeEach function calls